Skip to main content

 </example>

 Not every group is a cyclic group.
-Consider the symmetry group of an equilateral triangle \(S_3\text{.}\) The subgroups of \(S_3\) are shown in Figure 2.1.8.
+Consider the symmetry group of an equilateral triangle \(S_3\text{.}\) The subgroups of \(S_3\) are shown in FigureΒ 2.1.8.
 Notice that every subgroup is cyclic; however, no single element generates the entire group.

-View Source for theorem
+View Source for figure

 Proof.